kashmir96/osoappliance/content/directory/appliance-repair-technicians/the-tv-service-centre.md

 categories: ["New Zealand"]
 tags: ["Christchurch"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician,-installation/the-tv-service-centre.webp
+ image: /img/laundryappliance/252.webp
- alt: 'Logo for The TV Service Centre the New Zealand from Christchurch'
+ alt: 'NewZealand from thetvservicecentre'
 ---

 # The TV Service Centre is an Appliance Repair Technician, Installation Company operating in Christchurch, New Zealand.